 - a.
 Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - b.
 Defines what behavior constitutes domestic violence, dating violence, sexual assault, and stalking; - c.
-Defines what behavior and actions constitute consent to sexual activity in the State of Illinois: - d.
+Defines what behavior and actions constitute consent to sexual activity in the State of Illinois; - d.
 Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander; - e.
 Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential attacks. - f.
 Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.

 Sandburg has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students, included during the spring and fall fests; participating in and presenting information and materials during new employee orientation, when requested; participating in the Spring and Fall Faculty orientation program; presenting programs throughout the year on at least a bi-yearly basis, including sessions such as: clothes line projects, speaker series, an annual poster series and web-based training programs.
+DPS also attends the first year student seminars that occur in the fall/spring semesters.